itzzjb/kodekloud-kubernetes/README.md

 spec:
   type: ClusterIP # this is the default type
   ports:
+    # ports are defined in the perspective of the service.
     - targetPort: 8080 # this is the port that the application that runs in the pod is listening on
       port: 8080 # this is the port that the service is exposed
   # selector is used to link the service to a set of pods